geraldohomero/post-install-pop-os/README.md

 After the setup is completed, you can review the installed software and aliases on your system.
 The `post-install.sh` script installs software packages listed in its configuration, while `alias.sh` sets up custom aliases.

-Note: The script was designed for Pop!_OS, but it may also work on other Debian/Ubuntu-based distributions.
-However, please be cautious and ensure compatibility before running it on other systems.

 7. Customize Aliases (Optional):